 The ability to assess drug function in complex immunological diseases can be seriously limited by the quality of the metrics used to quantitate disease.
 One focus is on a potential new blood test for salivary gland function in Sjogren’s disease.
 Additionally, there is interest in understanding the origin of the blood RNA interferon signature commonly observed in autoimmune diseases and how this signature may provide insight into the ongoing pathology in lupus, Sjogren’s and scleroderma.
 The overarching goal is to understand how readily measureable blood parameters such as chemokine levels or various RNA signatures can report on the activity in lymph nodes and the spleen and hence inform on whether the immune system is flaring or smoldering.

-- Research Professor, Rheumatology (Arthritis), Medicine, Boston University School of Medicine
+- Research Professor, Microbiology, Boston University School of Medicine

 - University of Wisconsin Madison, PhD